-ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the Fiscal Year Ended December 31, 2012

-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the Transition Period From to

-> Commission File Number: 000-26820

-KAY INC

-(Exact Name of Registrant as Specified in Its Charter)

-Washington (State or Other Jurisdiction of Incorporation or Organization)

-\square

-901 Fifth Avenue, Suite 1000 Seattle, Washington

-(Address of Principal Executive Offices)

-Registrant's telephone number, including area code: (206) 701-2000

-Securities Registered Pursuant to Section 12(b) of the Act:

-Title of Each Class Common Stock, \$.01 par value Name of Each Exchange on Which Registered Nasdag Stock Market LLC

-Securities registered pursuant to Section 12(g) of the Act: NONE

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities No 🗸 Act: Yes

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act: Yes No 🗸

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days: Yes 📝 No 🗌

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes 🗸 No 🗌

-Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K (§ 229.405 of this chapter) is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K.

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer Accelerated filer \checkmark Non-accelerated filer Smaller reporting company (Do not check if a smaller reporting company)

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes No 🔽

-The aggregate market value of the Common Stock held by non-affiliates of the registrant as of June 30, 2012, was approximately \$436,397,248 based upon the closing price of \$12.08 per share reported on June 29, 2012, on the Nasdaq Global Market.

-As of February 14, 2013, there were 39,420,462 shares of Common Stock issued and outstanding.
+AL REPORT PURSUANT TO S RITIES EXCHANGE ACT OF 1 For the Fiscal Year End 934 TO SECTION 13 OR 15(d) OF THE 934 nto CRAY (Exact Name of Registrant a (State o Washington r Other Jurisdiction of ration or Organization) 93-0962605 (I.R.S.
+Employer Identification No.) Seat n Avenue, Suite 1000 ttle, Washington Principal Executive Offices) 98164 (Zip Code) Registrant's telephone num (206) 70 Ti Securities Registered Pursuan Common Stock, \$.01 par value Nasdaq Stock Market LLC Securities registered pursuant to Section 12(g) of the Act: NONE Indicate by check 1 Act: Yes No mark if the registrant is a well-knowr seasoned issuer, as defined in Rule 405 of the Securities Indicate by check in Act: Yes No 🗸 file reports pursuant to Section 13 or Section 15(d) of the Securities Exchange Act of all reports required to be filed by Section 13 or $15(d)$ of the or for such shorter period that the registrant was required to file or the past 90 days: Yes $\boxed{\ }$ No $\boxed{\ }$ Interactive Data File requi ired to be submitted and posted pursuant ths (or for such shorter period that electronically and posted on its corporate Web site, if any, every to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during to the registrant was required to submit and post such not contained herein, and ant to Item 405 of Regulation S-K (§ 229.405 of this chapter) is trant's knowledge, in definitive proxy or information statements adment to this Form 10-K. y.
+See the definitions of "large accelerate elerated filer, an accelerated filer, a non-accelerated filer, or a d filer," "accelerated filer" and "smaller reporting company" in Large accelerated filer Non-accelerated filer Indicate by check ma ark whether the registrant is a shell compa ny (as defined in Rule 12b-2 of the Act).
+Yes \[ \sqrt{No} \sqrt{V} by non-affiliates of the registrant as of June 30, 2013, was 64 per share reported on June 28, 2013, on the Nasdaq Global As of February 10, 20 014, there were 40,426,441 shares of Cor nmon Stock issued and outstanding.